5th Regiment Royal Artillery: Reorganisation

-The Sixties
+Germany and Northern Ireland

 During its stay at Perham Down, the regiment had many equipment changes.
 In 1961, K Battery had 5.5" guns, while P and Q Batteries were equipped with 25-pounders; then, in 1962, all batteries were allotted 4.2" mortars as well as other guns.
 In 1963, the regiment converted to 105mm Pack Howitzers and took part in exercises in Libya, Canada and Norway with this versatile new gun.
 In August/September 1964, the regiment moved to the British Army of the Rhine in Germany, reverted to its title of 5th Field Regiment RA, and was stationed in Gutersloh as a Close Support Regiment.
 Once again K Battery had 5.5" guns and P and Q Batteries 25-pounders, but these later gave way to the Abbot Self Propelled (SP) gun in 1966.

 The regiment returned to Southern England in 1969, this time to Bulford.

-The Seventies

 The next three years at Bulford were dominated by four emergency tours of Northern Ireland.
-The regiment was mostly operating in the Londonderry area and had three fatalities from terrorist actions.
+The regiment was mostly operating in the Derry area and had three fatalities from paramilitary actions.
 At this time, the regiment was equipped with the 105mm pack howitzer (towed by Land Rover) and served in the light airborne role.
 In 1972, the regiment moved to Hildesheim, Germany and re-equipped with M107 SP 175mm Guns and again changed its name to 5th Heavy Regiment RA.
 18 Battery joined the regiment in February 1977 following the disbandment of 42 Regiment RA.

-The Eighties

 After 12 years at Tofrek Barracks in Hildesheim, the regiment moved to West Riding Barracks in Dortmund in 1984.
 18 (Quebec 1759) Battery and Q (Sanna's Post) Battery (which was renamed as 74 Battery (the Battle-Axe Company)) left the regiment to join 32 Heavy Regiment RA.
 73 (Sphinx) Locating Battery moved from 94 Locating Regiment to 5th Regiment in January 1985 and was renamed Q (Sanna's Post) Battery.
 During this period, the Gun Batteries both carried out operational tours of Northern Ireland.